FedeDP/Clight/README.md

 Clight supports different curves on different ac states.
 In fact, by default on BATT points are different from above.
 See config file for more info.

 ## Gamma support info
 *Gamma support is only available on X. Sadly on wayland there is still no standard way to achieve gamma correction.
-Let's way with fingers crossed.*
+Let's wait with fingers crossed.*
 Consequently, on not X environments, gamma correction tool gets autodisabled.

 As [clightd](https://github.com/FedeDP/Clightd#devel-info) getgamma function properly supports only 50-steps temperature values (ie if you use "setgamma 6000" and then getgamma, it will return 6000.
 If you use setgamma 4578, getgamma won't return exactly it; it will return 4566 or something similar.), do not set in your conf not-50-multiple temperatures.